mikeferguson/ndt_2d/README.md

  * ``odom_frame``: TF frame_id for the odometry.
 Usually ``odom``.

+ * ``optimization_node_limit``: Minimum number of nodes that must be added to the graph between runs of the graph optimizer.

  * ``resolution``: Resolution of the published occupancy grid map.
 This is entirely independent of the underlying resolution of the NDT.
 Units: meters.